multiplealiases/multiplealiases.github.io/_posts/2024-10-24-terrible-way-to-stream.md

 '*that* part' of the file again in the event the user seeks to a position in the file that's no longer in cache.

+I realize what I'm asking for is close to what Plex does, but I'd like one that wasn't a do-it-all solution with media cataloging, and closer to a minimalist remote video streaming app.

 # Footnotes

 [^1]: Notice the lack of an `-f`!